AljazOblonsek/nestjs-throttler-this-undefined-issue/README.md

 ## Reproduction of the bug

+The code for reproduction is located in `src/app/module.ts`.

 1. Start the server
 2. Go to http://locahost:3000
 3. See the 500 Internal Server Error message and output in the console